-- In 2016, Furniture Row Racing announced that it would field 2 cars beginning in 2017 with young Erik Jones behind the wheel of the #77 Toyota.
-Erik Jones, a Joe Gibbs Racing development driver, is seen as one of the rising stars of the sport, but with JGR already fielding 4 full time cars there is no room for Jones to compete at the Cup level with that team.
+- In 2016, Furniture Row Racing announced that it would field 2 cars for 2017 with young Erik Jones behind the wheel of the #77 Toyota.
+Erik Jones, a Joe Gibbs Racing development driver, is seen as one of the rising stars of the sport, but with JGR already fielding 4 full time cars there was no room for Jones to compete at the Cup level with that team.
 However, the recent technical alliance between JGR and FRR makes the #78 & new #77 car psuedo-teammates with the JGR stable.
-Erik Jones will make his first start in #77 in February at the Daytona 500.

 - Jasper Motorsports was formed in 1991, but began running #77 in 1995 with Bobby Hillin Jr. running most of the races in the 1995 & 1996 seasons.
 After 10 starts in the 1997 season, Hillin was replaced.
 He has 67 total starts in the number.

 - In 1997, Hillin was replaced by Robert Pressley who has the most starts in #77 with 133.